mek0124/autoupdate_languages2/README.md

 # AutoUpdate Languages 2

+> NOTE: PROJECT DISABLED UNTIL FURTHER NOTICE - 11/2/2025

+> NOTE: At this time, this program uses a preset list of programming languages and does not have an active schedular extension.
+This is because I have not found a website that current maintains a list of programming langauges that the robots.txt file will allow me to scrape.
+If anyone knows of one, please create a new issue on the issues tab

 An asynchronous python package that maintains an updated list of programming languages by scraping [Programming Languages](programminglanguages.info) every 90 days.
 This application is designed to be a background task loop and is ran asynchrounously.

 ## Installation